mirochaj/ares/doc/index.rst

 - Galaxy luminosity functions: `Mirocha, Furlanetto, & Sun (2016) <http://adsabs.harvard.edu/abs/2016arXiv160700386M>`_.

 Be warned: this code is still under active development -- use at your own risk!
 Correctness of results is not guaranteed.
-This documentation is as much of a work in progress as the code itself, so if you encounter gaps or errors please do let me know.
+This documentation is as much of a work in progress as is the code itself, so if you encounter gaps or errors please do let me know.

 Current status: